-The initial identification and review of the non-GAAP adjustments is performed by a team consisting of finance, tax, legal and investor relations, including the Corporate Controller, Vice President of Tax, Vice President and Corporate Secretary, and Vice President of Investor Relations.
-This team presents the proposed adjustments, along with any items considered but excluded, to the Chief Financial Officer for his consideration.
-In turn, the non-GAAP adjustments are presented to the Audit Committee on a quarterly basis as part of the company's earnings release and discussed as necessary.
+Based on the established process described above, the company's finance department compiles a list of proposed non-GAAP adjustments that is reviewed by a team consisting of the Executive Vice President and Chief Financial Officer (EVP/CFO); Senior Vice President (SVP) of Finance and Corporate Controller; Vice President of Tax; Vice President and Corporate Secretary; and SVP of Investor Relations.
+With the input of this group, the EVP/CFO and SVP of Finance and Corporate Controller approve the non-GAAP adjustments which are then presented to the Audit Committee on a quarterly basis as part of the company's earnings release and discussed as necessary.